hollowdll/hakjdb/docs/developer.md

 This documentation explains things that can be useful for the developer.

+## CI/CD

+Automated builds, tests and releases are handled with GitHub Actions.
+Check .github/workflows directory in the project root for YAML files.

 ## Generate gRPC API code from the proto files

 When changes are made to the gRPC API proto files, new protobuf code needs to be generated.